zond/godec/README.md

 godec
 =====

-Like encoding/gob, but without the stream requirements.
+Like encoding/gob, but hopefully efficient even when encoding to blobs instead of streams.